gen2brain/raylib-go/README.md

 ##### macOS

-On macOS you need Xcode or Command Line Tools for Xcode.
+On macOS, you need Xcode or Command Line Tools for Xcode (if you have `brew` installed, you already have this).

 ##### Windows